transfer banner

 Sudima Auckland Airport

-We have prepared some local’s guides with some of our favourite things to do and places to eat in Auckland, Queenstown, Christchurch and Nelson; check them out below:
+We have also prepared some local’s guides with some of our favourite things to do and places to eat in Auckland, Queenstown, Christchurch and Nelson; check them out below:

 We recommend looking at www.rentalcars.com, all you have to do is enter your pick-up location, drop-off location and the dates you are looking to hire for and it will give you lots of different options.
 You can choose your car size, transmission, price, and mileage to make your search more specific.
 Using websites like this allows you to compare different suppliers and find the best deal.